 Location: Kintyre Avenue, Salford, M5 5DP

-Salary: Main Pay Scale (MPS) + SEN Allowance £2,539
+Salary: Main/Upper Pay Scale (MPS/UPS) + SEN Allowance (£2,787)

 Contract: Full time, permanent

-Acer Academy is a specialist SEMH and ASD school with outstanding facilities and a strong commitment to inclusive, relational education.
-We are seeking a passionate, reflective and resilient Class Teacher to join our team and make a lasting difference in the lives of young people.
+As part of the school’s growth, we are seeking a passionate, reflective and resilient general teacher to join our team and make a lasting difference in the lives of young people.

 This is an exciting opportunity to work within a nurturing environment where relationships, structure and consistency underpin every aspect of learning.
 Our teachers deliver a broad and balanced curriculum designed to meet the individual needs of our learners, helping them to achieve academically, socially and emotionally.